SrBlank/FractalsFromImages/README.md

 # Fractals From Images

 ## Description
 This repo was created to fix a website I came upon [malinc.se/m/ImageFractals.php](https://www.malinc.se/m/ImageFractals.php).
-The website claimis to take images and turn them into fractals using both the Mandelbrot and Julia set.
+The website claims to take images and turn them into fractals using both the Mandelbrot and Julia set.
 I thought this was interesting however found the website did not work.
 Upon inspection there are many console errors that appear so I decided to try and fix it.

 After removing a bunch of unncessary HTML and keeping only essential files found in the sources tab of the developers console it works very well.